11 2020 07 24 11.33.20

 The training will be done at Adams Aquafarm in Hopewell, St Thomas.
 Owner Kristina Adams recently received funding from the FAO to help train and develop a demonstration farm.

-During the launch of the initiative yesterday, Minister of Maritime Affairs and the Blue Economy Kirk Humphrey said aquaponics was a transformative venture that could empower the lives of those who got involved in it.
+During the launch of the initiative yesterday, Minister of Maritime Affairs and the Blue Economy said aquaponics was a transformative venture that could empower the lives of those who got involved in it.

 Leave a Reply